 - Revenue and Taxation: This committee is concerned with finance administration, taxation reform, revenue needs and revenue sources at the federal, state and local levels.

-Over 400 elected and appointed city officials serve on policy committees, and thus participate directly in establishing League policy.
-They add their collective expertise, wisdom and opinions to the policy debate that is the foundation of League policy.
+Over 400 elected and appointed city officials serve on these committees and directly participate in establishing League policy.
+They add their collective expertise, wisdom and opinions to the debate that is the foundation of League policy.

-The recommendations from the policy committee are forwarded to the League's board of directors
+Policy committee recommendations are forwarded to the board of directors

 .
 The time commitment involves three to four meetings, beginning in January and ending at the League’s Annual Conference in the fall.
 Meeting locations rotate from statewide from northern to southern California locations.